GuildCrafts/web-development-js/_goals/226-Trossello_Snapshot-Labels_Epic.md

 - [ ] Users can see which labels a card has in the card detail modal
 - [ ] Users can see the label color for each card in the board view
 - [ ] All cards on the same board have access to the same set of labels
-- [ ] Different boards do not share labels
+- [ ] Different boards do not share the same labels (unique labels for each board)
 - [ ] Tests exist for each of the above specs
+- [ ] UI looks the same as in the mockups
+- [ ] The artifact produced is a fork of the [Trossello][trossello] repository

 ## Quality Rubric